While jet cards offer a myriad of benefits, they aren’t for everyone and aren’t necessarily a singular solution. Here’s why….

 If you are a shopper constantly negotiating the last thousand dollars, don’t expect your broker to bend over backward when something goes amiss.

-Another factor in jet cards is you save time – booking and canceling is one call, email, text, or tapping your computer keys, so you don’t have to go back and forth with several brokers or operators and react quickly, so you don’t lose a quote.
+Another factor in jet cards is that you save time—booking and canceling is one call, email, text, or tap of your computer keys, so you don’t have to go back and forth with several brokers or operators and react quickly so you don’t lose a quote.

 The vast majority of jet cards are category cards, meaning you get a light jet, midsize jet, super-midsize, or large cabin jet, and some programs have turboprops, very light jets, or ultra-long haul.